NYU-METS/Main/README.md

 ## Access
 Our dataset is FREE for public.
-But we kindly ask that should you mention any of our datasets, or use our code, in your publication, that you would reference the following paper:
+But we kindly ask that should you mention any of our datasets that you would reference the following paper:

 *Lifan Mei, Runchen Hu, Houwei Cao, Yong Liu, Zifa Han, Feng Li & Jin Li.
 (2019, March).
 Realtime Mobile Bandwidth Prediction using LSTM Neural Networks.
 In International Conference on Passive and Active Network Measurement.
 Springer, Cham.*